 As Lee-Anne’s previous accountant wasn’t providing support around the move, she realised it was time for another change - to a more forward-thinking accounting practice.
 She approached Ashburton-based Mathieson Chartered Accountants who, as Figured partners, were the perfect choice to provide her with support and training as she transitioned across to the new system.

 Significant time savings

-“Lee-Anne’s biggest pain using her previous accounting software was the budgeting side of things - it would take her a long time.
-Now, the forecasting in Figured is significantly quicker, and takes much less of her time,” says Lee-Anne’s accountant, Alannah Martin.
+“Lee-Anne’s biggest pain using her previous accounting software was the budgeting side of things - it would take her a long time", says Lee-Anne’s accountant, Alannah Martin.

 The accessibility that cloud software affords is also helping to make reconciling accounts and managing GST a whole lot easier.
 “I love being so connected.
 I can sit down at night and reconcile my accounts in Xero on my iPhone, or I can be out anywhere on the farm and do it from there; I’m not longer tied to the desktop as I was previously”, Lee-Anne explains.

 More strategic decision-making

 While it’s primarily Lee-Anne who takes care of the books in their business, the new system has also got her husband more engaged, connecting what’s happening on farm with what’s happening in the books.